-The threatened transit restrictions (3-G) for Slovenia have now been completely lifted.
-One question remains, however: Why did travelers have to be so unsettled in the first place?
+The threatened transit restrictions (3-G) for Slovenia have been lifted.
+One question remains, however: why did travelers have to be so unsettled in the first place?
+Here for a translation of the new, currently valid wording of the Transit regulations Slovenia:

 What Slovenia’s government is doing regarding the regulation of transit through Slovenia this summer is probably best described by the term “Punch and Judy show”.
 Again and again, they announce to Croatia vacationers from the rest of Europe, they have to show a valid test before returning from Croatia when transiting through Slovenia, i.e. when returning from a Croatia vacation, if they are not vaccinated or recovered from COVID-19.
 Only about 24 hours before this regulation comes into force, another suspension of the regulation by one week takes place with nice regularity, only to start the same game again afterwards.
 With Croatia vacationers this provides for not insignificant uncertainty and clouds with beautiful regularity the vacation joy on the last days.